The Andalucia Grand TourCulture, history, art and monuments

 - Entrance fees to sights not specified in the day-to-day itinerary.

-- Personal expenses such as laundry, phone calls, room service, minibar charges, after-dinner drinks etc.
+- Personal expenses such as laundry, phone calls, room service, minibar charges, wine with meals and after-dinner drinks etc